MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 Thus, the classifier is predicting the map’s class A with lower accuracy.

 Typically, user’s and producer’s accuracy for a given land cover class are different.
-In our example (:numref:`Fig1_confmatrix`), 86.7% of the testing samples for real-world class A are correctly identified as class A in the map (producer’s accuracy).
+In the example of :numref:`Fig1_confmatrix`, 86.7% of the testing samples for real-world class A are correctly identified as class A in the map (producer’s accuracy).
 However, only 56.5% of the areas identified as class A in the map are actually being class A on the ground.

+.. note:: The user's accuracy is an indicator of how well the map describes the actual land covers.

 .. hint:: **Small activity** |br|
 	Which is the accuracy of your map? |br|
 	Calculate the overall accuracy and the per-class producer’s accuracy and user’s accuracy of your own map.
 Try the free `Confusion matrix online calculator <http://www.marcovanetti.com/pages/cfmatrix/>`_.

+.. seealso:: For additional information, see the practical guide on `Map Accuracy Assessment and Area Estimation <http://www.fao.org/3/i5601e/i5601e.pdf>`_ of `FAO <http://www.fao.org/home/en/>`_.